Sharing my plans for building a wild garden for my daughter. A place where the wild flowers bloom and the bees buzz about.

-Over the next few weeks I would find her sitting at my bedroom window that over looks the patch just admiring them and sometimes sketching them in her book.
+Over the next few weeks, I would find her sitting at my bedroom window that overlooks the patch just admiring them.
+Sometimes with her sketchbook in hand.

 I never asked her once to do any of these things however there she was each day.
 Standing by her flower patch tending to them.
 On other days, in the window watching them.
 She would show anyone who came to our home.